titusmuteti/project/README.md

 ## Project Details
 Cool collections has 3 pages, home, products and, reviews.
-The home page is a welcoming page with a catchup phrase and random pictures to give the client an idea of what product to expect.
+- The homepage is a welcoming page with a catch phrase and random pictures to give the client an idea of what products to expect.
-The products page contains all products that are on sale.
+- The products page displays the on sale.
 Each product is presented in a 'container' and has an option to like and add to cart.
-When a client likes an item, by clicking on the heart, it turns from white to red.
+When a client likes an item (clicking on the heart) it turns from black to red.
 The action can be reversed by clicked on the heart again.
-Moreover, when the card button is clicked, a alert message pops up informing a client that the product has been added to the cart.
+Moreover, when the cart button is clicked, a alert message pops up informing a client that the product has been added to the cart.
 Additionally, a search bar is provided for a client to search for a specific item.
-The reviews page presents comments from the clients.
-A form is presented in which a client can fill in their details and post them.
-A deleted button is also provided.
+- Moreover, the reviews page displays comments from the clients on the products and services offered.
+A form is presented in which a client can fill in their details and post.
 The reviews are stored in a backed server by using the http POST method.
+A delete button is also provided.

+- The pages are displayed in the navbar which is always present same as the footer.
+The footer, displays contact information as well as social medial links for those who wish to follow the business in the various platforms.

 ### Technologies used